TinySkillet/Notes/Heart Game Video Script.md

 ## 2. Event-Driven Programming (approx. 2.5 minutes)

-**Concept:**

-"Next, let's talk about how the app responds to user actions.
+**Concept:** "Next, let's talk about how the app responds to user actions.
 I adopted an **Event-Driven** architecture to decouple the components even further."

-**Implementation - Custom Event System:**

-"In the frontend, I implemented a custom `EventContext` using a publish-subscribe model."
+**Implementation - Custom Event System:** "In the frontend, I implemented a custom `EventContext` using a publish-subscribe model.

-*(Show code: `Frontend/src/context/EventContext.jsx`)*
+_(Show code: `Frontend/src/context/EventContext.jsx` and `Frontend/src/utils/eventEmitter.js`

-"I created an `eventEmitter` that allows any component to broadcast events like `GAME_OVER` or `SCORE_UPDATED` without needing to pass callback functions down through five layers of components (prop drilling)."
+I created an `eventEmitter` that allows any component to broadcast events like `GAME_OVER` or `SCORE_UPDATED` without needing to pass callback functions down through five layers of components."

-**Justification:**

-"**Why did I choose this?**

-I considered using standard React props for everything.
-However, as the application grew, passing a 'Game Over' callback from the Timer component up to the Parent and then down to the Scoreboard became unmanageable (Prop Drilling).

-By using an event emitter, the Timer simply emits `TIME_UP`, and the Game component—which is listening for that event—reacts immediately.
-This makes the system reactive and significantly cleaner."
+"Let me show a concrete example of the event flow:

+1. **Event Emission:** When the Timer component counts down to zero, it emits a `TIME_UP` event using `eventEmitter.emit(EventTypes.TIME_UP)`

+2. **Event Listener:** Meanwhile, the GameScreen component has registered a listener: `eventEmitter.on(EventTypes.TIME_UP, handleGameOver)`

+    .
+3. **Action Execution:** When the event fires, the

+    ```
+    handleGameOver
+    ```

+     function automatically executes, which updates the game state, displays the Game Over screen, and saves the final score.

 ## 3. Interoperability (approx. 2.5 minutes)